compdemocracy/polis/docs/configuration.md

 API_DEV_HOSTNAME value to your development hostname:port, e.g. `myhost:8000` or `api.testserver.net`.
 DEV_MODE should be `true`.

-If you are deploying to a custom domain (not pol.is) than you need to update both the API_SERVER_HOSTNAME and DOMAIN_OVERRIDE values to your custom hostname (omitting http(s):// protocol).
+If you are deploying to a custom domain (not pol.is) than you need to update both the API_PROD_HOSTNAME and DOMAIN_OVERRIDE values to your custom hostname (omitting http(s):// protocol).
 DEV_MODE should be `false`.